 Once the sugar and cacao powder have fully dissolved, stir in the vanilla extract, a pinch of salt, and let it cool at room temperature for about 2 hours.

 Next, stir in about two tablespoons of vegan yogurt, cover with plastic wrap, and let it incubate in a yogurt maker or Instant Pot for about 10 hours.
-If you don't own any of these equipments, leave it in the oven with the light turned on for 18-24h, or until it has the wanted sourness.
+If you don’t own any of these types of equipment, leave it in the oven with the light turned on for 18-24 hours, or until it has the wanted sourness.

-After the 10 hours of incubation, the yogurt will have a nice sourness, it is now ready!
+After 10 hours of incubation, the yogurt will have a nice sourness.
+It is now ready!
 Refrigerate for at least 8 hours before enjoying, the yogurt will thicken once cold!